oslomet-arx-as-a-service/Rapport/test-documentation/test-documentation.md

 ### Planning

-From the star, the project team planned on unit testing and exploring the functionalities available in the ARX libraries.This will ensure a good understaing of the feature and make it easier to intergrate them in the service.
+From the start, the project team planned on unit testing and exploring the functionalities available in the ARX libraries.This will ensure a good understaing of the feature and make it easier to intergrate them in the service.

 Thereafter the project team decided to use test driven development on both the service- and client-side.
 The plan was to unit test each new method and make it pass, before moving on with an integration test and thereafter system testing of the end-points.
 Having a stable service end-piont will make it possilbe to work with the client-side parallelly and as early as possible.